ValentinaHutter/openeo-test-suite/README.md

     ```

 Note that it might be not possible to install both "dask" and "vito" extras
-in the same environment because of conflicting dependency constraints.
+seamlessly in the same environment because of conflicting dependency constraints.

-## Running the test suite
+## Test suite run options <a name="run-options"></a>

-The test suite at least requires an openEO backend URL to run against.
+Most modules of the test suite at least require an openEO backend URL to run against.
-It can be specified through a `pytest` command line option
+It can be specified through a `pytest` command line option:

     pytest --openeo-backend-url=openeo.example